 I love dried fruit, nuts and seeds.
 And together they are magical.
 So magical that once I start eating them their powers take over me and I cannot stop.
 Alas, I love granola, trail mix and fruit and seed bars.
 Since I know myself very well I typically don’t keep granola or trail mix in the house and if I do I need to keep it in single serving portions.
 Fruit and nut bars, nicely come in single serving portions but I find that if they can be dry and lack big fruit flavor which is why I make my own.
 Not only can I control the flavors I can also control the ingredients.

 This recipe is one of my favorite.
 I love the crunchy seeds, sweet fruit and salt from the roasted sunflower seeds.
 I often have a bar before I exercise or as a sweet treat with a cup of tea in the afternoon.
 They are a perfect portion and quite an indulgence for 150 calories.
 These bars also have a ton of fiber which is always awesome.
 I like them best when they are chilled.
-If you like a soft and gooey bar you will love them at room temperature.
+If you like a soft and gooey bar you will love them at room temperature, for more on keeping yourself healthy, you might want to read here the new post with the Budpop’s lab results so you can compare with other natural supplements.

 Healthy Fruit and Nut Bars